May 4th, 2015

 U.S. Congresswoman Judy Chu delivers a speech.

-Ed Royce, Chairman of the House Foreign Affairs Committee presents an award to Mr. Xiao Wunan, Vice Executive Chairman of Asia Pacific Exchange and Cooperation Foundation.
+The representative of Ed Royce, Chairman of the House Foreign Affairs Committee presents an award to Mr. Xiao Wunan, Vice Executive Chairman of Asia Pacific Exchange and Cooperation Foundation.

 Giannie Picco, former Under Secretary General of the United Nations, delivers a speech.